-DBEDT NEWS RELEASE: Hawaii economy continues stable growthPosted on Nov 18, 2015 in Latest News, Newsroom, Press Releases
+DBEDT NEWS RELEASE: Hawaii economy continues stable growthPosted on Nov 18, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Department of Business, Economic Development and Tourism (DBEDT) released its fourth quarter 2015 Statistical and Economic Report, which projects that Hawaii’s economy will continue stable growth in the next few years.

 Labor market conditions continue to improve though the first three quarters with civilian labor force, employment, and payroll jobs setting historical high levels during the first nine months of 2015.